AndreAdrian/radix-conversion/README.md

 An improper fraction has a numerator that is greater than the denominator, like 3/2.
 The [Q notation](https://en.wikipedia.org/wiki/Q_(number_format)) or binary fixed point is helpful to understand improper binary fractions.
 The IEEE754 single (32bit) format has an unsigned Q1.23 improper fraction, that is one integer bit before the binary dot and 23 proper fraction bits after the binary bit.
 An unsigned Q1.23 number can store a decimal number in the range from 1.0 to 2.0 - 2^-22 or 1.9999997615...
 The right most bit in the Q1.23 number has the value 2^-22 or 0.0000002384...
 You can write a Q number as a decimal fraction or as an integer.
 The decimal fraction 1.0 is integer 1.0 * 2^23 = 8388608 = 0x800000.
 The decimal fraction 1.5 is 1.5 * 2^23 = 12582912 = 0xC00000, and 1.9999997615... is 16777215 = 0xFFFFFF.
 For decimal fraction to integer conversion, you multiply with 2^number_of_fraction_bits.
 For integer to decimal fraction conversion, you divide by 2^number_of_fraction_bits.

-Here are some IEEE754 single (32bit) numbers as printed by fraction.cpp:
+Here are some IEEE754 single (32bit) numbers as printed by fpconv.cpp:
 ```
   IEEE754  =  hexfloat  = s exp implicit = fraction  2^
  0.0000000 = 0x00000000 = 0   0 0x000000 = 1.0000000 -127